Do you ever walk away from a job interview feeling really confident about your chances only to find out you didn’t get the job?

 They need to feel your energy.
 (Don’t worry I’m not going to suggest you start doing chin-ups on their door frame or dancing around their office.)
 But you do need to give them the confidence that you are a do-whatever-it-takes kinda person.

-Here are a few things that signal your energy.
+Here are a few things that reflect your energy.

 It is easy to slip into a matter-of-fact demeanor especially if you have been doing a lot of interviews or if you are not certain that this is the position for you.
 This is a sure-fire way to take yourself out of the running.